skillrepos/huggingface/labs.md

 cd custom-pipe
 ```
 </br></br></br>
-7. We have a version of the custom pipeline that was created in the last lab that has been turned into a Python class and setup in a way that it can be used as a pipeline.
+7. We have a custom pipeline that is coded as a Python class that translates English statements to French and does sentiment analysis on them.
+We're going to put this on Hugging Face.
 You can take a quick look at that file by clicking on [**extra/custom_pipeline.py**](.extra/custom_pipeline.py) or by entering the command below in the codespace's terminal.

 ```bash
 code extra/custom_pipeline.py
 ```

-8. Create a basic README.md file by running the first command below.
+8. As a best practice, we need to create some supporting files.
+Create a basic README.md file by running the first command below.
 Then paste in the remaining contents, **substituting in your Hugging Face username where appropriate** and save the file.

 ```
 code README.md